I Bond Rates May 2026: 4.26% – Should You Buy or Wait?

 When we compare the 6-month I Bond rates against 12-month Treasuries at the time we see that the 6-month I bond rate is an average of 1% lower.

-You could say that buying an I Bond right now is a ‘fair deal’ historically compared to 2021 & 2022 when I Bond rates were much higher than comparable interest rate products.
+You could say that buying an I Bond right now is a ‘good deal’ historically.

 One big difference between a Treasury Bill and the I Bond is that you can get out of Treasury Bills before 12 months AND you don’t have to give up the prior 3 months’ interest if you cash out in the first 5 years.
 You could be subject to changes in the price of the Treasury Bill if you don’t hold it to maturity, however.